HewlettPackard/HPEStoragePowerShellToolkit/README.md

 Additionally, to get the command list for each array type run the following commands

-Once connected to a Alletra9000/Primera/3Par type array, run the following command
+Once connected to a Alletra9000/Primera/3Par type array, run the following command;

 <code>PS:> Get-Command -Module (Get-Module HPEAlletra9000andPrimeraand3Par_*) </code>

-Once connected to a Alletra6000/Nimble type array, run the following command
+Once connected to a Alletra6000/Nimble type array, run the following command;

 <code>PS:> Get-Command -Module (Get-Module HPEAlletra6000andNimbleStorage) </code>

-Once connected to a Alletra6000/Nimble type array, run the following command
+Once connected to a Alletra6000/Nimble type array, run the following command;

 <code>PS:> Get-Command -Module (Get-Module HPEMSA) </code>

 Each of these toolkit is being upgraded to remove duplicate or depreciated commands, fix bugs, and streamline operations.
 These new versions are called out below;